-Odor emissions of the proposed Project would primarily limited to the construction period.
-Sources of odors during construction would be diesel-powered trucks and vehicles.
-Potential odors from these sources would be temporary (1 year) and spatially dispersed over the Project area.
-Accordingly, the proposed Project is not anticipated to create objectionable odors that would violate air district nuisance rules.
+The PEIR concluded that neither construction nor operation of the repowering projects would result in significant odor impacts.
+Consistent with the PEIR, odor emissions of the proposed project would primarily limited to the construction period.
+Sources of odors during construction would be dieselpowered trucks and vehicles.
+Potential odors from these sources would be temporary (7 months) and spatially dispersed over the project area.
+Accordingly, the proposed project is not anticipated to create objectionable odors that would violate air district nuisance rules.